 In this litigious day and age, if you make a mistake that costs a business a significant amount of money, you could be sued.
 This is nothing to take lightly when losses can significant.
 When a data breach happens, often consumers will file suit against the company, which may in turn file suit against your company.

 For these reasons, it’s important, first of all, to set your company up properly from the beginning.
 If you just run your company as a sole proprietorship, you’ll be personally liable for any claims against you.
 This means your personal assets, including your home, will be at risk.
 If you set up your business as a limited liability company (LLC) or a corporation, you will have personal liability protection.
 Your business can still be sued, but you will not be personally liable.
+By the way, you would need some help from LLC services in case you wanted to manage your finances like a pro to grow your business.

 You also need to make sure that your business is fully insured, particularly with professional liability insurance, which protects your company from losses incurred by errors.